 About Me

 I started my studies in flute when I was ten years old and went on after high school to major in music at the Crane School of Music at SUNY Potsdam, New York.
 I didn't finish my college years there, though.
 I left Crane and college life after my first year and it was not until I was almost 40 years old that I finished my Bachelor of Music degree at Queens College in Charlotte, NC.
 On the way to finishing that degree I became interested in biology and went on after my music degree to complete a master's degree in biology at the University of North Carolina at Charlotte.
-I taught college biology for a short while and then my husband retired from his career as an electrical engineer with Duke Energy, and we moved to our home in Asheville.
-The house we live in had been Tommy's parents' home during their retirement.
-We added a large post and beam great room.
+I taught college biology for a short while and then moved to Asheville, North Carolina.

 In Asheville, I tried to take a different approach to flute playing.
 I was tired of the music world and the competitive, petty spirit which pervaded it, especially among flutists.
 I decided I would play my flute again, but only if I really, truly enjoyed it.
 I started looking for places where I could play for free.
 I played at church services, in the community band, for musicals, and didn't worry so much about whether I was "the best," or whether I was paid, but instead concentrated on enjoying it and letting others enjoy my playing.